FionaHM/sequelizedBurger/README.md

 ## About this application

 This application allows a user to enter the name of a burger and then devour it.
 The user can also delete a devoured burger.
-Please not that the total number of displayed burgers is limited to 10.
-Burgers are added to the devoured and burgers list with the newest on top.
-The burger ids will not therefore be sequesential as the list is based on timestamp desc.
+Please note that the total number of displayed burgers is limited to 10.
+Burgers are added to the devoured and ordered based on the customer's name, alphabetial order.
+To add a burger a customer enters their name and the burger they wish to create.
+To devour a burger a customer enters their name and selects the devour button.

 ## Usage
 The application is started on the commandline as follows: